hilmanski/staticfile-to-mysql/README.md

 Case you might use this, when move from SSG (static site generator)  to server side that requires database like mysql

+I don't write the "connection" and "insert into part", feel free write with your own need.

 # How to
 Inside index.php is just snippet.